DSXiangLi/DecryptPrompt/README.md

   - Sparks of Artificial General Intelligence: Early experiments with GPT-4
   - Emerging Ability of Large Language Models :star:
   - LANGUAGE MODELS REPRESENT SPACE AND TIME
+  - Are Emergent Abilities of Large Language Models a Mirage?
 - 能力评估
   - IS CHATGPT A GENERAL-PURPOSE NATURAL LANGUAGE PROCESSING TASK SOLVER?
   - Can Large Language Models Infer Causation from Correlation?